Day trip from Bari: Best things to do in Alberobello, Puglia

 Belvedere Santa Lucia is a good place from where you can get a panoramic view of the trulli.
 It is located right next to the Church of Saint Lucia.

-- Casa Nova Il Ristorante: Traditional Italian cuisine restaurant with a good selection of pasta and meats.
-You can try here the Orecchiette pasta, a type that is only made in Puglia.
+• Casa Nova Il Ristorante: Traditional Italian cuisine restaurant with a good selection of pasta and meats.
+You can try the Orecchiette pasta, a type that is only made in Puglia.

-- La Pagnottella: Panini shop offering different types of sandwiches made with local products and ingredients.
+• La Pagnottella: Panini shop offers different sandwiches made with local products and ingredients.
 You should try the traditional Pasqualino sandwich with tuna, capers, salami, and cheese.

-Yes, Alberobello is definitely worth a visit.
-This unique and picturesque town, known for its odd-shaped trulli houses will be the highlight of any trip to Puglia, no matter if you visit it as a day trip or decide to stay a few nights there.
+Yes, Alberobello is worth a visit.
+This unique town is famous for its odd-shaped trulli houses (which are built without the use of mortar) and it will be the highlight of any trip to Puglia, no matter if you visit it for one day or you decide to stay a few nights there.

 If you’re looking for a unique and fascinating town to explore in Italy, be sure to add Alberobello in Puglia to your Italy bucket list.
 With its cone-shaped houses called trulli and winding streets, you’ll feel like you’ve stepped right into a fairytale.